chriskhoo/justcausewebsite/private/pages/example-page.md

 - is there a way of conducting a weighted search in mongo (without ORM)?
 - best ways of backup?

+### To do

 ### Done
+- Public: Change search result page to search for all if no params are available
+- Public: Extend search for reports to tags
+- Public: Extend search for articles to tags
 - Admin : opening a charity for edit causes the donation link to revert to website link
 - Public : revenue model for program is not program but charity
 - Income and expenditure to show, if data exists